github/codeql/docs/codeql/codeql-for-visual-studio-code/analyzing-your-projects.rst

       :width: 350
       :alt: Screenshot of the queries panel.
 The "Create query" icon is outlined in dark orange.

 #.
 In the Command Palette, select the target language for your query.
-Selecting a language will autogenerate a folder labeled "codeql-custom-queries-LANGUAGE", which will contain a query template labeled "example.ql".
+Selecting a language will autogenerate a directory labeled `codeql-custom-queries-<language>`, where `<language>` is the name of the selected language.
+That directory will contain a query template labeled `example.ql`.
 #.
 In the template, write your custom query, then save the file.
 Once your query is finished, you can run it from the queries panel.

 Running a query